Bikefest sees lower numbers as it gets going Friday

-Bikefest kicked into gear Friday night with lighter crowds than in recent years in some areas, and with no deaths reported, according to officials.
+Bikefest kicked into gear Friday night with lighter crowds than in recent years in some areas, according to officials.

-While Horry County officials said there were 10 motorcycle/vehicle crashes, there were no reported fatalities associated with those wrecks as of 2 a.m.
-Saturday, authorities said.
+At about 2 a.m., Horry County officials said there were 10 motorcycle/vehicle crashes.
+Three holiday weekend traffic fatalities were reported within the county.

+The first involved a pedestrian struck and killed by a Ford minivan while crossing the roadway.
+The incident was reported at 3:10 p.m.
+Friday in the area of Green Sea and Hands roads, and according to Cpl.
+Sonny Collins with the South Carolina Highway Patrol, the driver won’t face charges as the pedestrian was illegally crossing the roadway, Collins said.

+Two more traffic fatalities both happened about 4:20 a.m Saturday, authorities said.

-However, Tony Hendrick, Horry County deputy coroner, was called for one fatality at a moped/vehicle crash that happened about 4:20 a.m.
+Tony Hendrick, Horry County deputy coroner, was called for one fatality at a moped/vehicle crash that happened about 4:20 a.m.
 Saturday on U.S. 701 South and New Road in Conway.
+Conway police are investigating the incident they say is a hit-and-run that involved a moped rider being struck from behind by a burgundy van that fled the scene.

+The other early-morning fatality was a single-vehicle motorcycle crash.
+Edward Douglas, Jr., of New Haven, died a little more than an hour later at Grand Strand Medical Center after the crash that occurred on Oak Street, according to Tamara Willard, Horry County Chief Deputy Coroner.

 County officials said there was less traffic and activity than they initially anticipated, and all law enforcement reported light activity at event locations, according to an early morning release Saturday from the Horry County Emergency Center.